 Corrigendum: A Comparison of Techniques for Collecting Skin Microbiome Samples: Swabbing Versus Tape-Stripping

-- 1Wellness Promotion Science Center, Kanazawa University, Japan
+- 1Wellness Promotion Science Center, Institute of Medical, Pharmaceutical and Health Sciences, Kanazawa University, Kanazawa, Japan

 In the original article, there was an error in the sequence of the forward primer used in the real-time PCR.